Fallcrim/cooldb/README.md

 # cooldb

-This is a simple wrapper for python's sqlite3 API
+This is a simple wrapper for python's sqlite3 API\
+__DISCLAIMER!!:__
+This library is not intended to be used in production environments because it **IS NOT** protected against SQL injection.

 ## 1. Explanation